US Open Tickets - good deal buys

 It also lets you hop over to the Grandstand (3rd court) right next door to get some shade and grab a bite to eat at the mini-food court between the two.

-If prices are reasonable and you can find a good seat, I would consider the West side tickets or along the baseline at the Grandstand.
-Some amazing popcorn matches have happened here over the Labor Day Weekend in years past.
+Want a change of scenery?
+If prices are reasonable and you can afford a good seat, I would consider the West side tickets or along the baseline at the Grandstand.
+See seat maps to find the best places to sit.

 Bonus Tip - Be First in Line with a Reservation system